Humana Case Study

 -

-Developed detailed user scenarios, journey maps, wireframes, and prototypes.
+Created advocate scenarios, journey maps, task flows, wireframes, and interactive prototypes

 -

-Collaborated daily with developers, product owners, and the content team in agile sprints.
+Collaborated daily with developers, product owners, and content partners in agile sprints

 -